sophstad/sophstad.github.io/index.md

 layout: page
 ---

 I’m a sophomore studying computer science at Columbia University.
-This summer, I’ll be interning at an NYC startup as a [hackNY Fellow](http://hackny.org/a/fellows/).
+This summer, I’ll be interning at [Skillshare](https://www.skillshare.com) as a [hackNY Fellow](http://hackny.org/a/fellows/).

 Here’s how I’m spending my time lately –